Gold nears 5-month peak as inflation worries boost appeal - Up News Info

 Article content

-Gold rose as much as 2% on Wednesday and hit its highest level since mid-June after data showed U.S. consumer prices rose at their fastest pace in 31 years, more signs inflation could stay uncomfortably high well into 2022.
+Gold rose as much as 2% on Wednesday and hit its highest level since mid-June, after data showed U.S. consumer prices rose at their fastest pace in 31 years in October, underscoring signs inflation could stay uncomfortably high well into 2022.

 Reduced stimulus and interest rate hikes tend to push government bond yields up, raising the opportunity cost of gold, which pays no interest.